 You must be VERY careful when cleaning the electronics of a Mighty Mite, or you will have a non-functioning Mighty Mite.
 The heart and soul of the Mighty Mite is its ultra-sensitive Leakage circuitry.
 Leakage detection sensitivity is over 100-megohms.
 This is the one function that is not comparable in other tube testers, and is truly a highly valued feature.

 Do NOT clean the guts of your Mighty Mite with any of these modern biodegradable cleaner/degreaser agents, such as Clean-Rite Purple Power®, Castrol Super Clean®, or anything similar.
-Regardless of how much you rinse the cleaning solution off, and regardless of whether months or years pass, these cleaners cause leakage problems that do not go away.
-Apparently they leave behind a microscopic residue that conducts current.
-But switch your Mighty Mite into Grid Leakage test after using these cleaners, and you will find your tube tester detecting Leakage even with no tube in any socket.
+Regardless of how much you rinse the cleaning solution off, and regardless of whether months or years pass, these cleaners seem to create leakage problems that do not go away easily.
+Switch your Mighty Mite into Grid Leakage test after using these cleaners, and you will find your tube tester detecting Leakage even with no tube in any socket.